mbalzax/GettingandCleaningDataProject/README.md

 # Getting and Cleaning Data Course Project

 The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.
-The goal is to prepare tidy data from a existing normalized data set : Human Activity Recognition Using Smartphones Dataset Version 1.0.
+The goal is to prepare a tidy data file as requested, from a existing normalized data set : Human Activity Recognition Using Smartphones Dataset Version 1.0.

+The structure of the resulting tidy data set can be found in the Code book included.

 ###Contents